 5. Let Me Roll It (1973)

 Recorded under difficult circumstances as a three piece with wife Linda and Denny Laine, Macca turned adversity into triumph with the Band On The Run album.
-This hypnotic track was a something of a homage to his ex songwriting partner – the stark echo drenched arrangement tipping the hat to the sound of Lennon’s own Plastic Ono Band.
+This hypnotic track was a something of a homage to his ex songwriting partner – the stark echo drenched arrangement tipping the hat to the sound of John Lennon’s own Plastic Ono Band.

 4. Jet (1973)